Bull Buchanan: Personal life

 Buchanan has two sons named Benjamin and Zach.
-Benjamin, who is also a professional wrestler currently performs for the WWE on NXT under the ring name Brooks Jensen.
+Benjamin, who is also a professional wrestler, currently performs for the WWE on NXT under the ring name Brooks Jensen.
 His other son, Zach, is currently an independent wrestler within the West Georgia area.

 Buchanan has also started a wrestling promotion called "Bullpen Professional Wrestling", including independent wrestlers such as Zach Buchanan, AJ Black, Jaden Vain, JT Paradox, Sean Nelson, Dante Diamond and Trey Jordan.
 The promotion, started on June 8, 2024, is located in Bowdon, Georgia.

+In other media

+Buchanan's Truth Commission persona Recon was released as an action figure by Jakks Pacific in 1998 as part of the WWF 2 Tuff Series 1 line.
+The figure was packaged as a two-pack with the Interrogator (Kurrgan).